If an answer to your question is not provided here, contact The HUB.

 How will a student add, update or remove authorization or an email address for a bill payer?

 Students may remove, change and/or update permissions for a bill payer (parent, guardian or spouse) to receive an email with a PDF of the invoice attached or for My Plaid Student by logging into SIO.
 Under the 'My Info' tab, select 'Manage Family & Friends.'

 I am receiving tuition reimbursement from my employer but they require an invoice from CMU.
 What do I do?

 Students may download their student account invoices from SIO and furnish their employer with the PDF as this document is considered official.
 If an employer requires a course schedule, grades, etc., SIO can provide this information to the student in a printable format.

-In the event an employer requires student account information that is not on the downloadable invoice, students can complete and submit a Student Account Record Request form.
+In the event an employer requires student account information that is not on the downloadable invoice, students can complete and submit a Student Account Verification Request form.